liferay/liferay-docs/develop/learning-paths/mobile/articles/02-implementing-authentication/01-using-login-screenlet-for-authentication.markdown

     import android.content.Intent;

-Now you're ready to see it in action!
+Now you're ready to see the intent in action!
 Run the app in the emulator and log in when prompted.
 When login succeeds, the new activity opens.

 ![Figure 2: The app takes you to the new activity after you log in.](../../images/android-login-success-intent.png)

 Nice work!
 You've successfully implemented portal authentication in the Android app.
 It didn't take you that long, either.
-All the app does, however, is log in to the portal; it doesn't display any content from the portal.
+All the app does though is log in to the portal; it doesn't display any portal content.
 You'll take care of this next.